 The Big Lie simply means a fictitious narrative is fabricated from whole cloth and trumpeted to the masses over and over and over and over again until it takes hold as “truth” in the minds of an uninformed populace.
 Even more nefarious are those who proclaim themselves victims of so-called hate-crimes, fabricated with the intention of discrediting a candidate or group they oppose, something we saw a lot of during this last election cycle.
 If this sounds a LOT like modern “progressive” political discourse and tactics, you win the prize!

-Muslims can blatantly and repeatedly lie to non-Muslims with a clear conscience, because they are permitted — even commanded — to do so by the Qu’ran in order to advance the cause of Islam.
-Muslims are also experts at The Big Lie, a primary example being the so-called “plight” of the Palestinians in Israel, a plight caused and perpetuated by the Palestinians themselves as well as the Arab countries surrounding Israel.
+Moslems can blatantly and repeatedly lie to non-Moslems with a clear conscience, because they are permitted — even commanded — to do so by the Qu’ran in order to advance the cause of Islam.
+Moslems are also experts at The Big Lie, a primary example being the so-called “plight” of the Palestinians in Israel, a plight caused and perpetuated by the Palestinians themselves as well as the Moslem countries surrounding Israel.

 So what do these two groups have in common, so much so that the liberal folks will overlook obvious and egregious conflicts of ideology — women’s rights, LGBT rights, freedom of speech, just to name three — in a perverse version of “the enemy of my enemy is my friend?”
-The answer is simple: They both are anti-Christ, and are sworn enemies of all things that smack of Christianity.
+The answer is simple: They both are anti-Christ, and sworn enemies of all things that smack of Christianity or Judaism.

 But I digress…